 My main sources of inspiration are the mysteries of the natural and psychic worlds.

-My work in photography and sculpture explores the human tendency to deny one’s own emotional nature and the paradox between the wish to be free and the denial of responsibility for the environment and humankind.
+My work in photography and sculpture explores the paradox between the desire to feel free and the rejection of personal and social responsibility towards the environment and humankind.

 Installation; “Internum Fortitudinem” (details)